Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 From April 2019, businesses with a turnover above the VAT threshold (currently £85,000) will be required to keep their records digitally (for VAT purposes only).
 This means that they will need to provide their VAT return information directly to HMRC through MTD functional compatible software.

 Our bookkeeping platform of choice is Xero for 99% of our clients as it is simple to use and easy for us to train you how to do your own bookkeeping.
-For retail clients requiring stock management then we recommend Sage200, however.

 Please get in touch about how we can implement those systems for your business.
 We are moving all VAT registered clients to digital systems now if their year end overlaps April 2019.